-The Head of Group Internal Audit reports directly to the ptsb Board of Directors through the ptsb BAC.
-The ptsb BAC will review the scope and nature of the work of GIA on a regular basis to confirm its independence; this includes the undertaking of independent external reviews of GIA at least every 3 years.
+The Head of Group Internal Audit reports directly to the Board of Directors through the BAC.
+The BAC will review the scope and nature of the work of GIA on a regular basis to confirm its independence; this includes the undertaking of independent external reviews of GIA at least every 3 years.